UNDERSTANDING DIVINE DELAY (Part 1)

 7 “The world cannot hate you, but it hates Me because I testify of it that its works are evil.

-One of the major factors that determine God’s time of manifestation in our situation is the glory of God.
+One of the significant factors that determine God’s time of manifestation in our situation is the glory of God.

-Most times when we are in desperate need or situation we don’t care who gets the glory or takes the credit as long as we get what we want, but God really cares about who gets the glory or takes the credit for what He does for us or through us.
+Most times, when we are in desperate need or situation, we don’t care who gets the glory or takes the credit as long as we get what we want, but God cares about who gets the glory or takes the credit for what He does for us or through us.

-Therefore, until the stage is set for God alone to be glorified in our life and situation; God will not show up.
-This is why the Lord Jesus had to wait until Lazarus was dead four days and stinking in the grave before showing up to bring him back to life, so that God alone might be glorified in the situation.
+Until the stage is set for God alone to be glorified in our life and situation, God will not show up.
+Therefore, the Lord Jesus had to wait until Lazarus was dead for four days and stinking in the grave before showing up to bring him back to life so that God alone might be glorified in the situation.

 God will never compete with you or anyone in your life for the glory due to Him.
 This is the reason why God always waits patiently until all those you have trusted to help you have failed or disappointed you before He shows up to help you.

-When there is still someone on the stage playing “God” in your life, the time and the stage is not yet set for the Almighty God to manifest His power and glory in your life and situation.
+When there is still someone on the stage playing “God” in your life, the time and the scene are not yet set for the Almighty God to manifest His power and glory in your life and situation.

 God is too big to share the stage with anyone or anything in your life!

-Beloved, God cares so much about who takes the glory or credit for His miraculous works in your life or situation and this is why He shows up much later than you expected, when no flesh can glory in His presence.
+Beloved, God cares so much about who takes the glory or credit for His miraculous works in your life or situation, and this is why He shows up much later than you expected when no flesh could glory in His presence.

-The truth is this; you are the one who actually determines when God would manifest His power and glory in your life and situation.
-If the stage is set and cleared early for God; He will show up without any delay.
+The truth is this; you are the one who determines when God would manifest His power and glory in your life and situation.
+If the stage is set and cleared early for God, He will show up without any delay.

-But, if there are still other people playing “God” on the stage, God will hold back until they have failed and disappointed you and then exit the stage before He steps on the stage to do the impossible.
+But if there are still other people playing “God” on the stage, God will hold back until they have failed and disappointed you and then exit the stage before He steps on the scene to do the impossible.